netri/blender_neitri_tools/README.md

+# This is now part of [Cats Blender plugin](https://vrcat.club/threads/cats-blender-plugin-0-3-0.6/), I highly recommend you use it instead.

 # Overview
 Few useful Blender operators inside one addon script, especially useful for improving imported MMD models bones hiearchy.
 Made for lovely VRChat community.